Asynchronous Algorithmic Alignment with Cocycles: (A)synchrony and idempotence in GNNs

-However, under certain conditions $\psi$ may safely be invoked with only partially prepared arguments.
 PathGNNs give one example of \emph{isotropic} message passing, where the message function for each edge, $\psi_e$, is a function of a single variable, the sender argument, and produces a single output, a receiver message.
 That is, we have a function $\psi_e:(A_{s(e)},+,0)\to(M_{t(e)}, \cdot, 1)$.